 To the majority of the U.S population, the phrase “Asperger’s Syndrome” is still a bit of a mystery.
 But this little-known and frequently misunderstood disorder will quickly grow in recognition and understanding if the media has any say in the matter.

-In the film, Hugh Dancy plays a young man with Asperger’s who falls in love with a “neurotypical” woman that doesn’t have Asperger’s.
-What follows is a series of misunderstandings, many of which are typical to relationships of all kinds and many of which are brought on by Adam’s social disorder and difficulty reading social cues.
+In the film, Hugh Dancy plays a young man with Asperger’s who falls in love with a “neurotypical” woman.
+What follows is a series of misunderstandings, from typical to relationships issues to problems understanding Adam’s symptoms of Asperger’s.

 Kaufmann also served as an adviser on an HBO film debuted in 2010 starring Claire Danes, who plays a woman with high-functioning autism who became a professor at Colorado State University and a pioneering designer of humane livestock facilities.

-“Adam”, which is being distributed by Fox Searchlight Pictures, was awarded the Alfred P. Sloan Prize at the Sundance festival for outstanding feature film focusing on science and technology.
-Perhaps more importantly, the film has been well-received by those in the Asperger’s community as well as experts in the field.
+Adam, distributed by Fox Searchlight Pictures, was awarded the Alfred P. Sloan Prize at the Sundance festival for outstanding feature film focusing on science and technology.
+More importantly, the film has been well-received by those in the Asperger’s community as well as experts in the field.

 “The portrayal of someone who is enthusiastic about science rather than dismissed as geeky was very genuine,” said Fran Bagenal, a professor of astrophysical and planetary sciences at the University of Colorado.
 Raymond F. Gesteland, a professor of human genetics at the University of Utah, praised the film, saying, “Adam will help the rest of the world look at Asperger’s with a new realistic light.”

 Awareness of Asperger’s Syndrome has expanded exponentially since Dustin Hoffman portrayed an autistic savant in “Rain Man” over 20 years ago.
-With greater awareness comes more accurate diagnosis, greater support, and more programs for children with Asperger’s Syndrome, high-functioning autism and related disorders.
+With greater awareness comes more accurate diagnosis, greater support, and more programs for children with Asperger’s Syndrome.